speculatrix/hg612/README.md

 # hg612

-This is a collection of scripts for the Huawei HG612.
+This will be a collection of scripts for the Huawei HG612.

 You need to have unlocked it and restore the full HG612 firmware in order to use these.